 Case studies can be an essential tool to provide that proof.

 Case study formats vary, but, at the least, your case study should:

 - Make it clear what industry the case study represents.

-- Call out personas and job roles of those using your solutions or products in the study.
+- Call out the personas and job roles of those using your solutions or products in the study.

 - Provide a baseline of the state of their business before using your solutions.